#include <dpa/utils/bo.h>

 Returns true if the BOs are the same object.
 If it's a tagged pointer, the pointer without the tags are compared.
 If it's a BO object, it is referenced and the resulting pointer is compared.

 Returns 0 if the BOs have the same size & data.
 Returns a positive or negative value otherwise.
 Can be used for sorting.
-It first compares the size, then the data using memcmp, that is the order qa sort is going to have.
+It first compares the size, then the data using memcmp, that is the order a sort is going to have.
+Error BOs are never considered equal to other BOs.

 Interns a BO.
 Returns a unique BO.
 If the data is refcounted or static, it may not copy it, but just increment the refcount instead.
 When passing a refcounted BO to this function, make sure it's data is immutable.
 To force the data to be copied, use the dpa_u_bo_untag_gc function.
 This function is thread safe.